 Ibnu Sina Institute Guiding Principles is the philosophy used as the basis of institute operations, which includes the values that guide the institute to achieve its intended goals using appropriate strategies.
 They create a work culture where everyone understands the things that are important to be done and made.

 The divine law of Allah is the foundation of knowledge.
 In line with His Will, UTM strives with total commitment to attaining excellence in science, technology, and engineering for the well-being and prosperity of mankind.

-To be a world-class centre of excellence through fundamental and applied science research
+To be a world-class research institute through fundamental and applied science research

-To lead the advancement of knowledge through frontier science research
+To lead the advancement of knowledge through frontier mathematics, science, and applied science research

 The ISI-SIR transformations towards ISI-SIR sustainability go beyond assessing and implementing current responses to university needs.
 It will consider the more fundamental and innovative long-term transformations that are needed to move towards an ISI-SIR sustainable future.
 Future ISI-SIR will involve the development in terms of its infrastructure, human resource, and financial sustainability.
 This might include significant shifts in changes in institutional structures.

-Last updated by Prof. Hadi Nur on 11 October 2020
+Last updated by Hadi Nur on 4 February 2020